 Care-Med offers the SecuTec Omo, a partial-stabilization brace that allows a bit of freedom of movement without overstressing the joint itself.
 Like most stabilizing braces, it has an abdominal strap that the affected arm can attach to.
 The bent, splinted arm attaches to the strap via a joint splint.
 The exact angle can be adjusted and the joint splint can be detached as needed.

-As you can see, there’s no one-size-fits-all when it comes to shoulder braces.
+As you can see, there’s no one-size-fits-all when it comes to choosing a shoulder brace.
 To make sure that you find the correct one to help restore your shoulder joint to full functionality, it’s always good to consult with your doctor or physical therapist.
 But by incorporating a brace into your rehabilitation program, you just might find that you start feeling better faster.